Our Initiatives

 • Currently used at leadership level recruitment, but needs to spread to all departmental recruitment activities—faculty/residents/staff

-• Evaluating process for recruiting participants in research trials, looking at demographics & diversity of participants
+• Evaluating process for recruiting participants in research trials, looking at demographics and diversity of participants

 • Division of Surgical Oncology focused on recruitment of diverse participant population for trials

-• Identify Patient Advocate to join Focus Area meetings to provide new perspective
+• Identify Patient Advocate to join Focus Area meetings to provide new perspectives

 Join the Effort